HoangBachLeLe/kubernetes-fleetman/README.md

 # Kubernetes Fleetman

-material from Udemy course "Kubernetes Hands-On - Deploy Microservices to the AWS Cloud" by Richard Chesterwood
+**_NOTE:_** The materials are from Udemy course "Kubernetes Hands-On - Deploy Microservices to the AWS Cloud" by Richard Chesterwood

+---

 | Service                 | Port  | Notes                        |
 | ----------------------- | ----- | ---------------------------- |